eliyasv/EKS-TF--MERNappcode/README.md

 Database

 - Deployed as a **Kubernetes StatefulSet** for persistent storage
-- No build pipeline
+- No build pipeline, configured manualy in ArgoCD
 ---

 ## 🛠️ Usage

 - Pipelines support both **manual** and **automated** triggers.
 - Backend and frontend can build and deploy **in parallel**.
-- Kubernetes deployments always point to the **latest secure image**.
+- Kubernetes deployments always point to the **latest image**.
 - Argo CD ensures **cluster state matches Git** automatically.
 - StatefulSet changes are also GitOps-managed